alcala21/gettingAndCleaningDataProject/CodeBook.md

 ## 6       1   WALKING_UPSTAIRS tBodyAcc-mean()-X 0.2555
 ```

-We can see that values in the column variable include the parameters like t, f, mean, std, X, Y, Z, among others to specify the axis, statistic calculated, domain of measurement, among other variables.
+We can see that values in the column variable include parameters like t, f, mean, std, X, Y, Z, among others, to specify the axis, statistic calculated, domain of measurement, and other variables.
 We can extract this information from those values and create appropriate columns to specify such parameters.

-First, let's create the columns that show if we the value corresponds to a mean, or std.
+First, let's create the columns that show if a value corresponds to a mean or a standard deviation (std).

 ```r